 Pursuant to Article XVII.83 CEL, the defendant may invoke as a defence against a claim for damages the fact that the claimant passed on the whole or part of the overcharge resulting from the infringement of competition law.
 Hence, following the transposition of the Private Damages Directive, it is clear that the defendant has a right to invoke a passing-on defence (as a defensive tool or shield).
 Article XVII.70 CEL provides as an exception that defendants in an action for collective redress cannot invoke a passing-on defence.

 The majority of damages actions brought are follow-on claims relating to a decision rendered by either a national competition authority or the European Commission establishing an infringement of competition law.
-A decision by a competition authority establishing a competition law infringement is, however, not a prerequisite.
-It is possible to bring a standalone action for damages.
+However, a decision by a competition authority establishing a competition law infringement is not a prerequisite.
+It is possible to bring a stand-alone action for damages.
 Belgian law does not foresee, in general, limitations on or immunities from follow-on damages actions.
 In principle, private enforcement actions can be brought against both companies and individuals, including leniency applicants.

-That being said, Article XVII.86, Section 2 CEL does provide that an infringer that received full immunity and SMEs that fulfil three specific and cumulative conditions70 can only be held liable for the amount of harm caused to their own direct or indirect customers.71 In the event, however, that a claimant would not be able to obtain full compensation from the other infringers, the recipient that received full immunity or an SME will still be held fully liable.72 When a settlement is reached between the injured party and an infringing party, the injured party will only be able to address its remaining claim for compensation to the non-settling co-infringers.73
+That being said, Article XVII.86, Section 2 CEL does provide that an infringer that received full immunity and SMEs that fulfil three specific and cumulative conditions79 can only be held liable for the amount of harm caused to their own direct or indirect customers.80 In the event, however, that a claimant would not be able to obtain full compensation from the other infringers, the recipient that received full immunity or an SME will still be held fully liable.81 When a settlement is reached between the injured party and an infringing party, the injured party will only be able to address its remaining claim for compensation to the non-settling co-infringers.82

-On the basis of the right to private life,83 a party can refuse to produce confidential documents when they contain business secrets.
+On the basis of the right to private life,92 a party can refuse to produce confidential documents when they contain business secrets.
 The Belgian courts have a wide discretion to decide whether the reason given for the refusal of production is legitimate.
-Courts can also take certain additional measures to ensure that business secrets are treated confidentially (e.g., by redacting or imposing confidentiality rings).84
+Courts can also take certain additional measures to ensure that business secrets are treated confidentially (e.g., by redacting or imposing confidentiality rings).93

 Articles 2044 to 2058 Civil Code give parties the right to settle disputes at all times at their own initiative.
 Settlement procedures are not judicial procedures as such.
 Parties can settle a dispute outside any court action or during an ongoing procedure before court.